camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/34-migrate-from-camunda-bpm-72/10-cockpit-plugin.html.md

 In the 7.3 release of the [Admin][admin] and [Cockpit][cockpit] UIs, [bootstrap](http://getbootstrap.com/) has been upgraded from version 3.1.1 to 3.3.1.
 You have to make sure that your plugin works with this [new version of bootstrap][bootstrap-changenotes].

-### Using Jackson 2 instead of Jackson 1
+### Replacing Jackson 1 with Jackson 2

 Beginning with 7.3, the REST API, as well as Cockpit, Tasklist and Admin use Jackson 2 instead of Jackson 1 for object mapping to and from JSON.
 Plugins explicitly using Jackson need to be migrated.
 In general, this consists of replacing the Jackson 1 packages `org.codehaus.jackson` with Jackson 2 packages `com.fasterxml.jackson`.
-Depending on the Jackson features used, further Jackson-specific migration may be required.
+Depending on the Jackson features used, further [Jackson-specific migration](http://www.cowtowncoder.com/blog/archives/2012/04/entry_469.html) may be required.

 #### Jackson 2 JAX-RS polymorphic response